kyma-project/kyma/docs/04-operation-guides/troubleshooting/obsv-03-troubleshoot-loki-logging.md

 ## Cause

-By default, Loki stores up to 30 GB of data for a maximum of 5 days, with maximum ingestion rate of 3 MB/s.
-If the default size or time is exceeded, the oldest logs are removed first.
+There's a fixed logs retention time and size.
+If the default time is exceeded, the oldest logs are removed first.

 ## Remedy